mindplay-dk/awesome-sauce/README.md

 Serves 4.
 Maybe.
 Depends on how greedy your guests get.

-* 2 large onions, finely chopped
+* 2 medium-size onions, finely chopped
 * 2 cloves of garlic, finely chopped
 * 20 g of butter
 * 4 tbsp tomato paste